-The specific requirements for contractor reporting are found in the provisions of the NC Pre-K contract; Program Requirements and Guidance Manual; and the Program Fiscal and Contract Manual.
-There are four reports that must be completed: The monitoring tool; the monthly Financial Status Report (including supporting attendance documentation); the Other Resources Certification Statement; and the Quarterly Start-up Report (if start-up funds are in the contract).
+The specific requirements for contractor reporting are found in the provisions of the NC Pre-K contract; Program Requirements and Guidance Manual.
+There are four reports that must be completed: The monitoring tool; the monthly Financial

+Status Report (including supporting attendance documentation); the Other Resources Certification Statement; and the Quarterly Start-up Report (if start-up funds are in the contract).